Āwhina īWhare Pukapuka eLibrary help

 In the browser:

-- Use your library card details to access the PressReader website
+- Open your browser and visit the PressReader website

 - Click 'Sign in' in the top right-hand corner